 Collaboration between EU countries

-In 2008, the Council adopted a Framework Decision on warrants that applies the principle of mutual recognition for judicial decisions when it comes to obtaining evidence for use in criminal proceedings.
+The Directive is based on the principle of mutual recognition for judicial decisions when it comes to obtaining evidence for use in criminal proceedings.

-A European Evidence Warrant can be issued in order to obtain evidence that already exists and is directly available in the form of items, documents or data.
+A European Investigation Order can be issued in order to obtain evidence that already exists and is directly available in the form of items, documents or data.
+It can also be issued for the purpose of having one or several specific investigative measure(s) carried out in the State executing the EIO (‘the executing State’) with a view to gathering evidence.